spring-attic/gs-accessing-data-gemfire/README.src.md

 	</build>
 ```

-With the `maven-shade-plugin` added in, this is all you need to generate a runnable jar file.
+With the `maven-shade-plugin` added in, you can now generate a runnable jar file:

     mvn package

-Running the Application
+Run the application
 -----------------------
 Run your service with `java -jar` at the command line: